 - the current number of executors for a live Spark application

 - action buttons to kill a running Spark app, or delete a Spark app from history

 Clicking on a row takes you to the application page of this application.

 This page contains more information about a specific Spark application.

-The top left card contains the same information as the applications list page for this Spark application.
+The first panel contains the same information and actions buttons as the applications list page for this Spark application.
 While the application is running, a link to the live Spark UI is available.

-The bottom left card contains the configuration of the Spark application.
+The next panel contains the configuration of the Spark application.

 This is exactly the same object as the payload returned by the Data Mechanics API when submitting an application with

 POST https://<your-cluster-url>/api/apps (see how to run a Spark application here).